acend/cilium-basics-training/content/en/docs/10/02/_index.md

 Host policies don’t apply to communications between pods or between pods and the outside of the cluster, except if those pods are host-networking pods.

+Create a file `ccwnp.yaml` with the following content:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/10/02/ccwnp.yaml" >}}{{< /highlight >}}

-You can apply this `CiliumClusterwideNetworkPolicy` with:
+And then apply this `CiliumClusterwideNetworkPolicy` with:

 ```bash
 kubectl apply -f ccwnp.yaml